v0.5.0

 // Create a typed table

-const table: ReactiveTable<Person> = reactiveTable(data, columns);
+const table = reactiveTable<Person>(data, columns);

-// Create a typed table with pagination
+// Create a table with typed plugins

 This guide covers the basics of using Svelte Reactive Table.
 Explore the library’s capabilities by checking the other documentation sections and API references, or by looking at the example components in the codebase.